vighneshh/data-engineering-zoomcamp/00-mynotes/03-data-warehouse/homework.md

 ## (Bonus: Not worth points) Question 8:
 No Points: Write a `SELECT count(*)` query FROM the materialized table you created.
 How many bytes does it estimate will be read?
 Why?

+  ###  Answer: 0 Bytes.
+Not sure, but due to result is generated from cached or metadata

 ## Submitting the solutions